|

 the neighborhood will absorb the look. - I understand the

-concept that a person owns a house but they really do not.
-The only
+concept that a person owns a house but they really do not as we seem to

 thing an owner has is a higher level of privacy.
 Besides, if the City